FastyBird/application/docs/Home.md

 Application configuration is done via neon files and this files have to be places into **FB_CONFIG_DIR**.

-Bootstrap will automatically load configuration files, all what you have to do is follow naming convention for neon
+Application will automatically load configuration files, all what you have to do is follow naming convention for neon
 files:

 ```